-As part of the Scottish FA's £15m Performance Strategy, seven schools throughout the country have been operating the programme for four years to develop the cream of Scotland’s talented young footballers.
+As part of the Scottish FA's Performance Strategy, seven schools throughout the country have been operating the programme for four years to develop the cream of Scotland’s talented young footballers.

-There, they will marry their football education with their normal curriculum as part of the Scottish FA’s commitment to elite player development.
+There, they will marry their football education with their normal curriculum as part of the Scottish FA’s commitment to talented player development.

-Seven coaches have been appointed to work in conjunction with the schools and the players’ clubs to enhance their technical skills at a key stage of their development and support the academic potential of the players.
+Each school has a full-time coach to work in conjunction with the clubs and the school to enhance their technical skills at a key stage of their development and support the academic potential of the players.

-Former professional players Brian McLaughlin, Ian Ross and James Grady have all been assigned to schools.
-Greg Miller, Andrew Goldie, Iain Jenkins and Stuart Glennie bring a wealth of experience in youth coaching to complete the team.
+Former professional players Brian McLaughlin, Ian Ross, Iain Jenkins, Greg Miller and James Grady have all been assigned to schools.
+Andrew Goldie and Stuart Glennie bring a wealth of experience in youth coaching to complete the team.

-Every year, each school will take up to 20 of the most talented under-12 players in their region – both boys and girls – and provide a minimum five extra coaching sessions focusing on skills development.
-Over a four-year period, this will provide the most talented young footballers throughout the country with an extra 800 sessions.
+Every year, each school will take a number of the most talented under-12 players in their region – both boys and girls – and provide extra coaching sessions during the curriculum focusing on skills development.
+Over a four-year period, this will provide the most talented young footballers throughout the country with an extra 800 hours of coaching.

-A series of football festivals involving senior clubs, boys and girls clubs and school teams helped the performance team to identify the best players eligible for each school in time for August 2012 enrolment.
+A series of football festivals involving senior clubs, scouting reports, club reports and selection days will help the performance team to identify the best players eligible for each school in time for August 2016 enrolment.

 Regional Performance Schools and Coaches: